wanoo21/ip-range/readme.md

 <ip-range value="0" min="0" max="0" step="1"></ip-range>
 ```

-Add `disabled` attribute in order to disabled.
+Add `disabled` attribute in order to disable.

 You can get the **value** listening **oninput** event: